 Certain currencies also use specific benchmarks such as EURIBOR and EONIA for EUR, the Tokyo Interbank Offered Rate (TIBOR) for JPY, the Hong Kong Interbank Offered Rate (HIBOR) for Hong Kong Dollar and the Singapore Interbank Offered Rate (SIBOR) for Singapore Dollar.

 Financial regulatory authorities have expressed their concern that the interbank lending market, which IBORs are intended to reflect, is no longer sufficiently active or liquid.
+In particular, the regulatory concern is that the low levels of underlying activity make it “fragile and more susceptible to liquidity and amplification effects in financial markets”.

 This concern has resulted in recommendations made by the Financial Stability Board (FSB) in 2014 to reform major interest rate benchmarks and use near risk-free rates (RFRs) that are based on more active and liquid overnight lending markets, instead of IBORs where appropriate.